cdktf/cdktf-provider-launchdarkly/docs/accessToken.go.md

 - *Type:* *[]*string

-A list of LaunchDarkly resource specifiers.
+The list of resource specifiers defining the resources to which the statement applies.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/access_token#resources AccessToken#resources}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/access_token#resources AccessToken#resources}

 ---